-Icon Name Function 8 White background Represents a design element that is not placed.
-8 Green background Represents a design element that is placed. ✓ Blue tick mark Represents a design element that has been assigned to a region. a Lock Icon Represents a design element that is fixed/locked to a location.
+Icon Name Function ÷ White background Represents a design element that is not placed. = Green background Represents a design element that is placed. ~ Blue tick mark Represents a design element that has been assigned to a region.
+4 Lock Icon Represents a design element that is fixed/locked to a location.